-Planning District 4, the subject of the following report, includes 9 geographically specific neighborhoods: Treme / 6th Ward, 7th Ward, Fairgrounds / Desaix, St. Bernard, Fauborg St. John, Mid-City, and Gert Town.
+Planning District 4, the subject of the following report, includes 8 geographically specific neighborhoods: Treme / 6th Ward, 7th Ward, Fairgrounds / Desaix, St. Bernard, Fauborg St. John, Mid-City and Gert Town.

-Basic assumptions also formed the basis for the Planning District 4 Recovery Plan:
+Basic assumptions also formed the basis

-1) That a flood protection system will be designed to withstand future catastrophic loss from a 1 in 100 year storm and that this is a commitment by the Federal Government;

-2) That stringent building codes will be

-3) That the basic urban structure of the city is sound and that rebuilding will respect this structure;

-4)That there is an organized, coherent and operable Hurricane Evacuation Program.
+- 1) That a flood protection system catastrophic loss from a 1 in 100 year storm and that this is a commitment by the Federal Government; - 2) That stringent building codes will be implemented to further limit wind damage; - 3) That the basic urban structure - 4)That there is an organized, coherent and operable Hurricane Evacuation Program.